Mkikii/image-perceptual-dedup/README.md

 # Image Perceptual Deduplication

-A Python tool that removes duplicate images from ZIP archives using perceptual hashing.
-This tool can detect and remove similar images even if they've been resized, compressed, or slightly modified.
+A high-performance Python tool that removes duplicate images from ZIP archives using perceptual hashing.
+This tool efficiently detects and removes similar images even if they've been resized, compressed, or slightly modified, while maintaining directory structure and optimizing memory usage.

 ## Features
 - Identifies similar images using average hash algorithm